-- Right to erasure (right to be forgotten), Article 17 GDPR
+- Right to erasure (right to be forgotten), Article 17 of the GDPR

-- Right to restriction of processing, Article 18 GDPR
+- Right to restriction of processing, Article 18 of the GDPR

-- Right to object to processing, Article 21 GDPR
+- Right to object to processing, Article 21 of the GDPR

-b.
-If the processing of your personal data is based on your consent, you have the right to revoke this at any time.
-Such withdrawal of consent does not affect the lawfulness of any use on the basis of your consent prior to its withdrawal (Article 7 (3) GDPR).
+If the processing of your personal data is based on your consent (e.g. a newsletter), you have the right to revoke this at any time without giving reasons.
+Withdrawing consent does not affect the lawfulness of any use based on your consent prior to its withdrawal (Article 7 (3) of the GDPR).

-c.
-You also have the right to complain to a data protection supervisory authority about our processsing of your personal data (Article 77 GDPR).
+You also have the right to complain to a data protection supervisory authority about our processing of your personal data (Article 77 of the GDPR).

 The supervisory authority responsible for the Federal Foreign Office and the German missions abroad is the: